 Mt Penang Parklands

-HCCDC owns and manages the Mt Penang Parklands precinct - a Central Coast destination for tourism, events, business and education.
+HCCDC owns and manages the Mount Penang Parklands precinct - a Central Coast destination for tourism, events, business and education.

 Precincts within the Parklands include 23 hectares of gardens and event space, a 27 hectare heritage business park including 52 buildings, potential development lands and bushland.
 The wider Parklands area is also home to two justice facilities and a high school.